 Upcoming session

-Location: 120 Avenue Duluth Est, Montreal
+120 Avenue Duluth Est, Montreal

 In-depth Sashiko Hanafukin Workshop

 This summer, inspired by my trip to Japan, I designed a multi-pattern hanafukin sampler for this 4-day in-depth workshop.
-Hanafukin means “flower dish cloth.”
+Hanafukin means “flower dishcloth.”
 Traditionally, these cloths served as both practical dish towels and samplers — often sewn by mothers and given to daughters upon marriage as a reference for future mending and decoration.

 Over the four sessions, you’ll learn how to draw and sew various traditional Japanese sashiko patterns.
 The designs will progress from simple to intricate, helping you gradually build your unshin (needle movement) skills while exploring three sashiko stitch styles: moyozashi, hitomezashi, and kugurizashi.
 You’ll also learn how to stitch neatly on both sides of the fabric without knots.